keyboard_arrow_up

 Surfactant

-An agent that is used in plastisol to reduce its viscosity and enhance air release.
+An additive used in plastisol formulations to reduce viscosity and improve air release, preventing defects such as trapped bubbles.

 Tubular Heater